-Neither the church nor its facilities are intended for use by profit-making entities.
+Neither the church nor its facilities are intended for use by profit-making entities unless specifically approved by Session.
 When tickets are sold for events, these events must be open to the public.
-Partisan political events are not eligible for facilities usage.
+Events related to partisan political campaigns are not eligible for facilities usage.

+Scheduling:

-Scheduling: Events may be scheduled, and the designated portion of the facility may be reserved up to three months prior to the event.
+Events may be scheduled, and the designated portion of the facility may be reserved up to six months prior to the event.
 Wedding reservations are subject to the separate wedding policy in the Trellis.

-All requests for use of the facilities must originate with a church member and should be submitted to the administrative assistant in the church office on a Request for Facilities Use form (hereinafter Request form).
+All requests for use of the facilities must originate with a church member(s) and should be submitted to the church office manager on a Request for Facilities Use form (hereinafter Request form).
 In the case of approved recurring use events, only one form per calendar year is required.
-The Request form with the Release and Indemnity Agreement shall be submitted to the administrative assistant in the church office at 101 S. Selvidge St. or mailed to FPCD at PO Box 489, Dalton, GA 30722 at least 2 weeks prior to the event.
-Usage and security fees are due two weeks ahead of the event.
+The Request form with the Release and Indemnity Agreement shall be submitted to the church office manager at 101 S. Selvidge St. or mailed to FPCD at PO Box 489, Dalton, GA 30722 at least 2 weeks prior to the event.
+Usage and security fees, unless waived, are due two weeks ahead of the event.